-Unfortunately, the Board's EPR was denied.
-Decision makers at CalHR determined the EO's exempt level was appropriate for the Board's current size and responsibilities.
-The Board disagrees with the decision because other similarly sized DCA board programs do not have the responsibility of their professional educational program oversight and approval of nearly 30 schools (See Table 30a in Question 30 for list of schools) which take an extensive amount of time and resources to manage.
 The denial of the EPR request severely restricts the Board's ability to grow and expand, especially for management positions.
-In normal board functions and structure, the EO is responsible for, but does not oversee, the daily office operations and staff which are functions delegated to the AEO.
-This is so the EO can direct most of his/her attention to addressing Board issues involving policy making, board members, the department, the Legislature, executive level meetings, other state agencies, associations, school administrators, and many other interested stakeholders and functions.
-Rank and file positions can continue to be obtained as program needs arise; however, with only two management level staff able to supervise them, the workload will soon be overwhelming.
+In normal board functions and structure, the EO is responsible for, but does not directly oversee, the daily office operations and staff including subordinate managers which are functions delegated to the AEO.
+This is so the EO can focus most of their attention to addressing Board issues involving policy making, board members, the department, the Legislature, executive level meetings, other state agencies, associations, school administrators, and other interested stakeholders.
+Rank and file positions can continue to be obtained as program needs arise; however, with only two management level staff able to supervise them, the workload will be overwhelming.

-The Board plans to continue its efforts to submit EPR requests until it fulfills its goal to modestly elevate the executive officer position so program management staff can be obtained to adequately provide necessary oversight.
-It will also create the base management structure required to efficiently operate the Board.
-This will also assist with staff retention and succession planning issues in the future.
-The Board is a specially funded agency, and it can afford the approval of the modest increase to the EO's exempt level and absorb its salary structure within its existing budget with no fiscal impact to the state's General Fund.
-This elevated step is not only important to maintain long-term management-level staff, but to maintain the institutional memory of the Board.
+The Board's goal is to modestly elevate the executive officer position so higher level program management staff can be obtained to create a sustainable organizational structure.
+The stable management foundation is required to efficiently supervise staff and operate the Board.
+This will also assist with staff retention and workforce succession planning in the future.
+The current EO has over 11 years of experience at the Board, six of which as the EO, and is the most senior position responsible for the work of the Board, including workforce succession planning.
+The Board is a specially funded agency that can absorb the minor cost of approving the increase to the EO's exempt level within its existing budget with no fiscal impact to the state's General Fund.
+This elevated step is not only important to maintain long-term management-level staff, but to maintain institutional knowledge and workforce succession planning of the Board.

-The Board requests the Legislature's assistance with the approval of this modest request.
-By approving it, an appropriate internal management structure would be created, institutional memory would be maintained, viable succession planning efforts to efficiently and effectively operate the Board's programs now and into the future would be established and, most importantly, consumer protection would be maximized.
+The Board requests the Legislature's assistance with the reconsideration and approval of this minor and absorbable EPR request.
+By doing so, a stable internal management foundation would be created for the future to efficiently operate the Board.
+Additionally, institutional knowledge would be maintained, workforce succession planning efforts achieved, and most importantly, maximize consumer protection with appropriate program oversight.